Covid-19 in Colombia: Epidemiology and What has Been Done

 Dr. Latorre is a Medical Doctor with a master’s degree in Health Administration with an emphasis in Social Wellfare and a PhD in Public Health from Universidad Nacional in Colombia.
 Her PhD thesis was about Sudden Infant Death Syndrome in Colombia.

-Her research results have been published in books and national and international journals peer reviewed journals.
+Her research results have been published in books and national and international peer reviewed journals.

-His research has been published in national and international journals peer reviewed journals.
+His research has been published in national and international peer reviewed journals.

 - MD: This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Iowa Medical Society (IMS).
 Des Moines University (DMU) is accredited by the IMS to provide continuing medical education for physicians.
 DMU designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credit(s)™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.